 Smarter, not stronger

-These scientists aim to think smarter rather than stronger.
+Engineers and scientists aim to think smarter rather than stronger.
 It is tempting to create buildings that are rigid and strong, but one day, an earthquake will come along that is stronger than the building, and it will break.

-A ‘smarter’ approach is to allow the building to deform in an earthquake in a way we want it to.
-This idea – called ductile design – was pioneered at Canterbury University from the 1970s by Bob Park, Tom Paulay and Nigel Priestley.
-The concept of ductile design has since spread around the world, and research is constantly expanding its usefulness.
+A ‘smarter’ approach is to allow the building to deform in an earthquake in a way we want it to – this is called ductile design.

 One approach of ductile design is to restrict damage to places where it can be controlled.
 This is at the weakest parts of large buildings – the joints between columns and beams.
-In many modern concrete buildings, columns and beams are cast on site, in one piece.
-This means the frame of the building is rigid.
-When this frame is forced to move by an earthquake, there is no flexibility, so something breaks – it may be the beams, the columns, or where they meet.
+Learn more about this and elements of ductile design such as fuses and dampers in the article Seismic engineering at Canterbury University.

+Seismic dampers are a method for dissipating the energy of an earthquake.
 Dampers are incorporated at beam-column joins.
 They are made of materials that disperse an earthquake’s energy, reducing the chance of breakage.
-Learn more about dampers here.